* MSCI World down 0.1 pct from 5-1/2-month high

 U.S. President Donald Trump threatened to proceed with Mexico alone and levy tariffs on Canada if it does not come on board with revised trade terms.
 But a trade deal might struggle to win approval from Congress unless Canada comes on board.

-"The final decisions are unlikely until 2019 at the earliest," Goldman Sachs analysts wrote in a note to clients, noting that control of the majority in Congress might have gone to Democrats by then, which could make agreement more difficult.
+"The final decisions are unlikely until 2019 at the earliest," Goldman Sachs analysts wrote in a note to clients, saying that control of the majority in Congress might have gone to the Democrats by then, which could make agreement more difficult.